 Conservative MPs have voted for who they want to be their next leader.
 The result sees Theresa May and Andrea Leadsom remain as the final two candidates, with Michael Gove having been eliminated from the contest.
 Conservative members will will vote to decide which of the two remaining candidates will become leader.

 May secured the backing of a clear majority of MPs (199 out of 330) giving her their vote.
-Leadsom came second with 84 votes, and Michael Gove got just 46 votes.
+Leadsom came second with 84 votes.
+Michael Gove got just 46 votes.

-Despite May’s greater success with Conservative MPs, it is impossible to tell who will go on to be Prime Minister.
-In the two previous Conservative leadership contests under this system, the Conservative membership went against the vote of Conservative MPs, choosing Ian Duncan Smith and David Cameron instead of Kenneth Clarke and David Davis.
+Despite May’s greater success with Conservative MPs, it is impossible to tell who will go on to become party leader and Prime Minister.
+In the two previous Conservative leadership contests under this system, the membership went against the vote of MPs.
+(They voted for Ian Duncan Smith and David Cameron, when MPs had voted for Kenneth Clarke and David Davis.)

 The vote will close on September the 9th.